 Text to Voice: Sent text messages as voice to other players.

 Android has accessibility settings including ways to navigate and interact, although not all games support this.
 The Wii U has some limited settings, such as disabling rumble and selecting mono audio.
+Windows has extensive accessibility features.
+Some, like colour correction, work with games.
+Lots of accessibility software can be used with PC games, from voice recognition to input device emulators.
 PlayStation 4 has a range of accessibility settings.
 Some are system only, some work in games (invert colours and button mapping).
 Xbox One has a system features, the excellent co-pilot share controls mode and adaptive controller support for all games. iOS has a very extensive suite of accessibility settings including ways to navigate with voice and comprehensive screen reading, though most of the features don't work with games... read more about system accessibility settings.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.